Bombfuse/emerald/README.md

 Emerald uses [Legion](https://github.com/TomGillen/legion) under the hood for extremely fast entity iteration, and a remarkably clean query API.

+More detailed features can be found in the Legion documentation.

 ```rust

 let sprite_update_query = <(Read<Sprite>, Write<Position>)>::query();